JosephDuffy/homebridge-pc-volume/README.md

 ## Configuration

-The `services` property can be used to decide how your computer's speaker will be exposed: as speaker, a lightbulb, or both.
-This is because iOS versions prior 11 did not support speakers.
+The `services` property can be used to decide how your computer's speaker will be exposed: as a lightbulb, fan, speaker, or a combination of all 3.

+Please note that while iOS 11 supports "HomeKit speakers" this appears to actually be via AirPlay 2, so the "speaker" option is unlikely to work!

-If no services key is provided a speaker will be exposed.
+If no services key is provided a lightbulb will be exposed.

-### Speaker Only (default)
+### Lightbulb Only (default, implicit)

 ```
   "accessories": [
     {
       "accessory": "ComputerSpeakers",
-      "name": "MacBook",
+      "name": "MacBook"
-      "services": ["speaker"]
     }
   ]
 ```